-UC ELIGIBILITY: A move to Universal Credit increases to more claimants from 2019.
-In most cases, moving over will apply to people who already claim one of the qualifying benefits.
+UC ELIGIBILITY: Claimants moving over to Universal Credit continues to increase.
+In most cases, the move will apply to people who already claim one of the qualifying benefits.

 But, you can check in advance to see whether you meet the conditions by:

 Note: Not everyone will be eligible to claim Universal Credit.
 A benefits calculator can help you check what other benefits you might get if you do not qualify.
 The eligibility criteria for Universal Credit is different for those who live in Northern Ireland.

 You must live in a 'full service' area to make a new claim for Universal Credit.
 You can confirm whether your area gets the 'full service' using the Citizens Advice postcode checker.

 You may meet Universal Credit eligibility even if you or your partner is in work.
 In this case, the income and the savings of your partner would get taken into account.
 This is a type of means testing and the rule would apply even if your partner is not eligible for Universal Credit.

 In most cases, people with children can make a new Universal Credit claim if any of these apply: